samcabano/IoT/README.md

     }
 })

+// if B pressed, miles travelled is displayed input.onButtonPressed(Button.B, function () {
+    basic.showString(" MI:")
+    basic.showNumber(miles)
+})

+let miles = 0
+let steps = 0
+steps = 0

+// prompts user to press B to display miles basic.showString("Press B for Miles")

 // always shows step count
 basic.forever(function () {
     basic.showNumber(steps)
 })
 ```

-By utilizing technology, there are infinite possibilities for innovation of products and programs that can improve our daily lives, and even our health!
+By experimenting with technology, there are infinite possibilities for innovation of products and programs that can improve our daily lives, and even our health!

 <h3 align="center">
   <a href="https://samcabano.github.io/cabano-profile/">Return to ABOUT ME</a>